nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q: I cannot find the course I want to add in the Course List Panel.**

-**A:** We understand that the current list of courses available is limited.
-We are currently working to add as many courses as possible.
+**A:** We are currently working to add as many courses as possible.
 Meanwhile, you would have to assign any other courses to the person and remember it.

 [Scroll back to *Table of Contents*](#table-of-contents)